mattyjones/bic_golang_monitoring_pres/README.md

-## Extending Monitoring Capabilities With Golang
+## How Yieldbot Uses Golang For Monitoring
-## Metrowest Golang Meetup
+## Boston Infrastructure Coders Meetup